cmpscabral/cryptobits/php/scrypt/README.md

 The algorithms involves a lot of memory manipulation.
 In PHP each string manipulation means copying or creating a new string instead of just manipulating a single byte.
+For example:

+  $astring[$i] = 'a';

+Does not work!
+You need to make a new string.
+Bah.

 In addition, PHP does not (portabily) have a "uint32_t" integer type, so it has to be simulated using floating point numbers (53 bits).